christopher0936/Public_Portfolio/docs/index.md

 # Chris McLaughlin's Public Portfolio

-Hi there!
-My name is Chris McLaughlin and this is my public portfolio, with everything I feel like sharing publicly for any who are interested!
-In it you'll mostly find past personal projects and coursework.
-While most code should be runnable "out-of-the-box", this may not hold true for code which has been sanitized for privacy or copyright reasons.
-I plan to add to this repo continually over time, however there should be enough to get a general feel for my coding style or get some inspiration for your own projects!
+My name is Chris McLaughlin and this is my public portfolio, with everything I feel I can share publicly for any who are interested!
+In it you'll find past personal projects, the professional work I'm able to share, and coursework.
+While most code should be runnable "out-of-the-box", this may not be the case for code which has been sanitized for privacy or copyright reasons.
+I plan to add to this continually over time, however there should be enough here to get a general feel for my coding style or get some inspiration for your own projects!

-My main language of choice is Python, but I also have plenty of C experience, as well as exposure to Java, Javascript, and OCaml.
-I work in both Windows and Linux dev environments and have a talent for automation with scripting.
+My languages of choice are Python and Javascript (including Vue), but I also have experience with C, as well as exposure to Java and OCaml.
+I work in both Windows and Linux development environments and have a talent for automation with scripting.

-## Overview
+## My Work
+### ChattBattlers Website
+Freelance Web Development Project.
+Shared with permission.
+Built a Nuxt3 Content site utilising Vue, JS, and TailwindCSS for a client releasing a Twitch-integrated chat-interaction game (which you should check out!)

 ### Commu-MNIST Revolution
 My portion of a group final project for a Data Mining course.
 Involved generating a MNIST-like Cyrillic dataset and implementing and comparing the results of SVMs using different hyperparameters to classify the data.